Flexible Representative Democracy: An Introduction with Binary Issues: Introduction

 \section{Introduction}

-Since the Athenian \emph{Ecclesia} in 595 BCE Direct Democracy (DD) as an ideal collective decision making scheme has loomed large in the western imagination \cite{dunn1995democracy}.
-While DD may be desirable it becomes impractical at scale because it places too much burden on individual decisions makers: everyone must be well-informed on every issue and always available to vote \cite{green2015direct}.
+Direct Democracy becomes impractical at scale because it places too much burden on individual decisions makers: everyone must be well-informed on every issue and always available to vote~\citep{green2015direct}.
 In addition to the attention requirements, voters are also required to know and be able to articulate their preferences at the time of every vote.
-While preferences and preference learning are large research areas in AI \cite{DHKP11a,FuHu10a}, every voter may not have enough knowledge, information, time, or energy to participate, particularly when issues are complex.
+While preferences and preference learning are large research areas in AI~\citep{DHKP11a,FuHu10a}, every voter may not have enough knowledge, information, time, or energy to participate, particularly when issues are complex.

+Given the prohibitive costs of implementing a large-scale Direct Democracy, we often resort to forms of representation, relying upon a set of proxies to make decisions on the voters' behalf.
+Sets of representatives are used in many contexts to reduce the computation and communication burden of decision makers.
+Countries have parliaments, companies have shareholders, and even groups of robotic agents select leaders to represent them~\citep{Yu:2010:CDM:1838186.1838192}.

+It is often beneficial to elect fixed committees which meet certain axiomatic criteria.
+For example, committees should be proportional and have justified representation of the voters~\citep{aziz2017justified}, or satisfy other forms of representation~\citep{anshelevich2021representative}.
+Intuitively, the difficulties in electing committees carry through to the setting of Representative Democracy (RD) where the committee makes decisions in the interest of the voters/agents who elect them~\citep{skowron2015we}.